-Following the receipt of an amended layout plan, an additional round of consultation was undertaken.
+Following the receipt of an amended layout plan, reducing the number of dwellings to 206, an additional round of consultation was undertaken.
 In total 9 further comments were received from 7 households.
 The contents of these are summarised below:

 Highways